-- 3.1.
+3.1.
 As per the Government Notification no. S.O.
-902 (E) dated 26th March, 2014, the Schedule III is applicable for the Balance Sheet and Statement of Profit and Loss to be prepared for the financial year commencing on or after April 1, 2014. - 3.2.
-Early adoption of the Schedule III is not permitted since Schedule VI is a statutory format. - 3.3.
+902 (E) dated 26th March, 2014, the Schedule III is applicable for the Balance Sheet and Statement of Profit and Loss to be prepared for the financial year commencing on or after April 1, 2014.
+Schedule III has been amended vide the Government Notification dated 24th March, 2021 to include certain additional presentation and disclosures requirements and changes some existing requirements.
+These changes need to be applied in preparation of financial statements for the financial year commencing on or after 1st April, 2021.
+All companies that prepare, either voluntarily or mandatorily, Financial Statements in compliance with the Companies (Accounts) Rules, should consider Schedule III as well as this Guidance Note.
+Additionally, preparers of financial statements should also consider requirements of the Act as well as other Statutes, Notifications, Circulars issued by various Regulators.

+3.2.
 The Schedule III requires that except in the case of the first Financial Statements laid before the company after incorporation, the corresponding amounts for the immediately preceding period are to be disclosed in the Financial Statements including the Notes to Accounts.
 Accordingly, corresponding information will have to be presented starting from the first year of application of the Schedule III.
-Thus for the Financial Statements prepared for the year 2014-15 (1stApril 2014to 31st March 2015), corresponding amounts need to be given for the financial year 2013-14. - 3.4.
-ICAI had earlier issued the Statement on the Amendments to Schedule VI to the Companies Act, 1956 in March 1976 (as amended).
-Wherever guidance provided in this publication is different from the guidance in the aforesaid Statement, this Guidance Note will prevail.
+Thus, for the Financial Statements prepared for the year 2021-22 (1st April 2021 to 31st March 2022), corresponding amounts need to be given for the financial year 2020-21.

-3.5.
+3.3.
 Applicability of the Schedule III format to interim Financial Statements prepared by companies in the first year of application of the Schedule: